keshavg45/Course-Management-Platform/README.md

  details such as number of credits, location or timing.

  - As a user, I want to be able to see the total number of credits and total number of courses I am taking this semester.

+ - As a user, I want to be able to save my course load of the semester that I entered when the application started to file (eg. WT1.json).

+ - As a user, I want to be able to load my course load of the semester that I entered when the program starts from file.